-Extension of Residential Gardens in the Countryside
+Extension of residential curtilages in the countryside

-Many existing dwellings in the countryside outside Bath and settlements with a defined Housing Development Boundary provide attractive homes for people seeking a rural location.
-Proposals to alter or extend dwellings and carry out minor domestic development will be assessed within the terms of design policies and in the case of existing dwellings in the Green Belt, paragraph 89 would apply.

-Policy NE2B provides specific control over the enlargement of residential gardens.
+- 262. Many existing dwellings in the countryside outside Bath and settlements with a defined Housing Development Boundary provide attractive homes for people seeking a rural location.
+Proposals to alter or extend dwellings and carry out minor domestic development will be assessed within the terms of design policies and in the case of existing dwellings in the Green Belt, paragraph 89 would apply. - 263.
+Policy NE2B provides specific control over the enlargement of residential curtilages.
 Such enlargement can, depending on the circumstances, have a detrimental effect on the special landscape qualities and character of the area and lead to 'suburbanisation' of the countryside.
 In the Green Belt such schemes can conflict with the purposes of this national designation.